1973 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 History of The 1973 Dime

 The 1973 Roosevelt dime represents a significant moment in American numismatic history, struck during one of the nation’s most turbulent political periods.
-As the Watergate scandal unfolded throughout 1973, these coins circulated quietly through the hands of Americans witnessing unprecedented constitutional crisis.
+As the Watergate scandal unfolded throughout 1973, these coins circulated quietly through the hands of Americans witnessing an unprecedented constitutional crisis.

 The 1973 dimes reflected the fundamental compositional change mandated by the Coinage Act of 1965.
 This landmark legislation, signed by President Lyndon B. Johnson on July 23, 1965, eliminated silver from circulating dimes due to rising precious metal prices that threatened to destabilize the monetary system.
-The new clad composition—copper-nickel layers bonded to a pure copper core—ensured stable, cost-effective currency production.

-The mint mark system in 1973 followed the post-1968 standard, with Denver coins bearing “D” and San Francisco proofs displaying “S” above the date on the obverse.
+The mint mark system in 1973 followed the post-1968 standard, with Denver coins bearing a “D” and San Francisco proofs displaying an “S” above the date on the obverse.
 Philadelphia continued striking coins without mint marks, a practice that would persist until 1980 when the “P” designation finally appeared on dimes.

 The year 1973 marked a mature phase in the clad coinage era, as Americans had fully adapted to base-metal coins after eight years without silver in circulation.
 These dimes witnessed a nation grappling with political scandal while maintaining the everyday commerce that Roosevelt himself had worked to stabilize during the Great Depression decades earlier.